yangashley/task-list-api/ada-project-docs/wave_01.md

 - We can assume that the API will designate `is_complete` as `false`, until wave 3.
 (Read below for examples)

 ## CRUD for Tasks

-The following are required routes for wave 1.
-Feel free to implement the routes in any order within this wave.

 ### Tips